Shallow Grave (1994 film)

 Shallow Grave is a 1994 British black comedy crime film directed by Danny Boyle, in his feature directorial debut, and starring Ewan McGregor, Christopher Eccleston, and Kerry Fox.
 Its plot follows a group of flatmates in Edinburgh who set off a chain of events after dismembering and burying a mysterious new tenant who died and left behind a large sum of money.
 The film was written by John Hodge, marking his first screenplay.

-The production was funded by Channel 4 Television and PolyGram Filmed Entertainment, and the film was distributed by Rank Film Distributors in the UK, while Columbia TriStar Film Distributors International distributed the film in other countries.
+The production was funded by Channel Four Films and PolyGram Filmed Entertainment, and the film was distributed by Rank Film Distributors in the UK, while Columbia TriStar Film Distributors International distributed the film in other countries.
 Shallow Grave received generally favourable reviews from critics and was a commercial success, grossing $19.8 million worldwide.

 Plot

 Chartered accountant David Stevens shares a flat in Edinburgh with physician Juliet Miller and journalist Alex Law.
 Needing a new flatmate, the trio interview several applicants in a calculatedly cruel manner, amusing themselves at the applicants' expense before finally offering the room to a mysterious man named Hugo.
 Shortly after he moves in, the trio finds Hugo dead from an apparent drug overdose in his room, as well as a large suitcase full of money.
 The friends agree to conceal the death and keep the money for themselves.
 They decide to remove the identifying features—hands, feet and teeth—from Hugo's body and bury the remains in the woods.
 David is given the gruesome task of dismembering the corpse after they draw lots, while Juliet disposes of the leftovers in her hospital's incinerator.

 Unbeknown to them, Hugo is being sought by a pair of violent criminals who are torturing and murdering informants as they follow his trail.
 The flat below theirs is broken into, making them anxious.
 While Juliet and Alex go on a shopping spree with the money to "feel better," David's fears turn into full-blown paranoia.
 He hides the suitcase of money in the attic and begins living there, drilling holes in the attic floor to watch the living space below.
 The relationship between the three begins to deteriorate.

 The criminals break into the flat, beating Alex and Juliet until Alex reveals where the money is.
 As the men enter the dark attic, David kills both of them with a hammer and returns to the woods to dispose of the bodies.
 Alex and Juliet become worried about David's mental state, and David becomes worried that the two are conspiring against him.
 The police, investigating the prior intrusion, are surprised when the three friends deny that they ever had a fourth flatmate.